Azure-Samples/functions-custom-handlers/Java/README.md

       }
     },
 ```

 - Hit the endpoints at `http://localhost:5000/SimpleHttpTrigger`

 ## Run with Functions

 - Package the Java api into a jar file:

 ```bash
 mvn package -f "java/com.java/pom.xml"
 ```

 - In a terminal, `cd` to the `functions` directory and run:

 ```bash
 func start
 ```

-> All being well you should see the Spring ascii logo, where the functions runtime has started the proces.
+> All being well you should see the Spring ascii logo, where the functions runtime has started the process.

 - Hit the endpoints at `http://localhost:7071/api/SimpleHttpTrigger`